shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/02 Elastic Beanstalk/01 Elastic beanstalk Overview.md

 - If beanstalk does not support the environment by default, can be make use of custom environment named packer
 - For dockerized app, beanstalk has more preferences over ecs when there are requirements of managing
 - To add a resource as a part of Elastic Beanstalk, we can add them in `.ebextensions`.
 For example, to allow usage of `Elastic Cache`, we can add the config in `.ebextentions`.
 In this case, any time we deploy a new template, a new version of elastic cache will be created and delete the old ones.
+- Easiest way to enable `https` for the Elastic Beanstalk is integrating the `Load Balance` by updating the config file
+- With lifecycle policy, can be determine, how may old build of elastic beanstalk will kept and also how many days

 **Platform Update**